 Yes.
 We can accommodate childcare support as needed for participants with young children if we’re able to meet in person.

 No. Vancouver Foundation is unable to provide credits because we are not an academic/post-secondary institution.
 Vancouver Foundation is a community foundation with the vision to create healthy, livable, vibrant communities in British Columbia.
 We want to support and enable young people to create meaningful change.

 15. Will participants receive an honorarium for being part of this program?

-We are not providing an honorarium for participation at the end of each in-person training module; however, a research/project stipend of $1,500 will be provided to participants to support the completion of their individual policy projects during the months of July and August.
+We are not providing an honorarium for participation at the end of each in-person training module; however, a research/project stipend of $1,500 will be provided to participants to support the completion of their individual policy projects.

 16. Is immigration status or Indigenous status required?